gusdntj/myPet/README.md

 └───────────────────────────────────────────────┘
 ```

-# goormIDE
+# myPet
-Welcome to goormIDE!
+Welcome to myPet!

-goormIDE is a powerful cloud IDE service to maximize productivity for developers and teams.
+myPet is a powerful cloud IDE service to maximize productivity for developers and teams.
 **DEVELOP WITH EXCELLENCE**

 `Happy coding!
 The goormIDE team`